dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Aim for the sky, but move slowly, enjoying every step along the way.
-It is all those little steps that make the journey complete.
+  If you want a vision of the future, imagine a boot stamping on a human face - forever.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (986 days)
+## 🌟 Experiences (987 days)

 ### 🧮 Programming languages